avadaio/php-lib/README.md

 #### Return value

-A `AvadaIoSdk` instance.
+An `AvadaIoSdk` instance.

 #### Exceptions

-Throws an `Error` exception if the required options are missing.
+Throws an `SdkException` exception if the required options are missing.

 ## Resources